💬

 10.1.
 Emergency

-In case of emergency, the Client must contact 911 and the Estate at 514-863-8792.
-The Client is responsible, to the exclusion of any liability of the Estate, for the payment of all costs associated with external emergency services.
+In case of emergency, the Client must contact 911 or Domaine security at 514-863-8792.
+The Client is responsible, to the exclusion of any liability of the Domaine, for the payment of all costs associated with external emergency services.

 10.2.
 Violence

 No verbal or physical violence will be tolerated towards employees, customers, animals, guests, or visitors to the Estate.
-Any violence will automatically and immediately result in the expulsion of the offender and may result in a notice, penalty, or expulsion of the client if they are not the offender.
+Any violence will automatically and immediately result in the expulsion of the offender and may be subject to a notice, a fine, or prosecution.

 10.3.
 Drugs and alcohol